Nimdy/detect-FPS-hackers/README.md

 IDK...
 Just trying to spark conversation for people way smarter than I am to design Elastic ML cookbooks...

 Or nothing will ever happen because companies only shadow ban people and loot boxes are still being purchased... lol

+Detect hackers in Warzone
+Detect hackers in Battlefield
+Detect hackers in Fortnite
+Detect hackers in Valorant
+Detect hackers in PUBG